CharlesTaylor7/doing.nvim/README.md

 ## Usage

 - `:Do` append a task to the end of the task buffer
 - `:Do!` prepend a task to the front of task buffer
--  `:Done` complete task
+- `:Done` complete task and emit a custom event
+- `:Drop` drop task from front of list with no event
+- `:Defer` move task from front to back of list
 - `:DoEdit` edit task buffer in a floating window

 ## Configuration